railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_productivity.rst

 You should distinguish between a timebox and the deadline for completing a task because the deadline is usually fixed by the requirements of the project manager.
 A timebox, by contrast, is selected with reference to what an individual can do.

-To define timeboxes for your company, use the menu  *Project Management > Configuration > Time Management > Timeboxes > My timeboxes* .
+To define timeboxes for your company, use the menu :menuselection:`Project Management --> Configuration --> Time Management --> Timeboxes --> My timeboxes`.

 .. index:: Methodology; GTD